eml-eda/riscvsim-dpm/README.md

 This repository contains relevant tutorials (tutorials folder) from the official GVSoC repository, together with a short guide on how to work with the simulator and two example system, where the power_manager component is able to modify the power state of the component acting on the main power and voltage port:

 - dpm_old: contains a simpler system with a _ri5cy_ core, and a first version of the Powermanager component.
-- pulpdpm: contains a system with _pulp open board_ chip, and the final version of the component.
+- pulpdpm: Is the main working directory of this project, it contains a system with _pulp open board_ chip, and the final version of the component.

 In both cases the Power Manager component is able to change the power state and voltage of the components by operating on the memory mapped registers directly from the firmware runnning on the simulated core.
 Additionally, for the `pulpdpm` system, different workloads have been modeled in various firmware examples present in the `examples` folder.
 These examples demonstrate how the Power Manager component can be used to manage power states and voltages under different workload conditions.

 In each folder is present a Makefile to automate the compilation of GVSoC and the firmware to run on the core.
-In pulpdpm folder available commands are:
+In `pulpdpm` folder available commands are:

 ~~~
 clean: clean all, including gvsoc build directory and builded firmware